 What is FASD?

-Fetal alcohol spectrum disorder (FASD) is a diagnostic term for a neurodevelopmental disorder caused by exposure to alcohol before birth.
+Fetal alcohol spectrum disorder (FASD) is a neurodevelopmental disorder caused by exposure to alcohol before birth.

-It is estimated between 1800 and 3000 children are born with FASD every year in this country.
-But as yet we have no coherent centralised health strategy, no active monitoring of FASD births and no access to disability support services for people with FASD, unless you also have an intellectual disability.
+Yet unfortunately, many people don’t know about FASD.
+New Zealand doesn’t have a centralised health strategy for it, there is no active monitoring of FASD births and no access to disability support services for people with FASD (unless you also have an intellectual disability).

 What are the signs of FASD?